 There are three different types of buses: primary buses, intermediate mix buses, and master mix buses, as indicated by their prefixes in the left-hand bus list.
-The number of buses of each type (for each of the eight mixer presets) is fixed (1024 primary buses, 8 intermediate mix buses, 8 master mix buses), but their names, and what you use them for, are up to you.
-Primary buses and intermediate buses would normally be adjusted only for multi-channel audio or for multi-channel virtual acoustics (since their defaults are already set correctly for other types of use), and they can found within the 'Advanced items' node in the screen's left-hand browse list.
+The number of buses of each type (for each of the 128 mixer presets) is fixed (1024 primary buses, 8 intermediate mix buses, 8 master mix buses), but their names, and what you use them for, are up to you.
+Primary buses and intermediate buses would normally be adjusted only for multi-channel audio or for multi-channel virtual acoustics (since their defaults are already set correctly for other types of use).